AshCat31/AshCat31.github.io/README.md

 Functionality

 Click anywhere on the screen to add a box at that location.
-Drag boxes by clicking and dragging them while holding the Shift key.
+Drag boxes with the shift key.
-Connect boxes by clicking on one box and then holding the Ctrl key while clicking on another box.
+Connect Boxes with the ctrl key.
-To delete a box, hold the Alt key while clicking on it.
-This will remove the box and any connected lines.
+Delete boxes with the alt key.

 Usage